harshvardhaniimi/personal-website/content/blog/2022-02-18-rules-for-life/index.Rmd

 9. When you're meeting someone, be intentional and have an agenda.
 10. Never leave an empty water bottle.
 Fill it up when it's near-empty.
 11. **Medium is not as important as the content.**
 12. Experiments are usually easier than creating theories.
-See it for yourself.
+Prove it to yourself.